Berry Events Center – Northern Michigan Wildcats

-The ice is Olympic-sized (200x98 feet) as opposed to the North American standard of 200x85 feet.
-This creates a more wide open game, which often produces a better fan experience and higher scoring.
+The ice is Olympic-sized (200×98 feet) as opposed to the North American standard of 200×85 feet.
+This creates a more wide-open game, which often produces a better fan experience and higher scoring.
 This arena was also the site of the United States Olympics speed skating time trials for the 2006 Torino Winter Olympics.

-Walking through the parking lot and finding tailgaters on a cold autumn night began to set the tone for my visit, and that enthusiasm for the Wildcats continued once inside the Berry Events Center.
+Walking through the parking lot and finding tailgaters on a cold autumn or winter night begins to set the tone for the visit, and that enthusiasm for the Wildcats continues once inside the Berry Events Center.

 The pep band, a vital part of any good college hockey experience, is set up behind one of the goals at the top of the seating area.
 They do a wonderful job of creating that energy, playing early and often throughout the pre-game and game.

-Regardless of your ticket, you can expect to be sitting in a green plastic seat with average legroom, and no cupholder.
-I found myself to be just as happy to find a spot along the rail, watching the game from the concourse, and I certainly wasn't alone.
+Regardless of your ticket, you can expect to be sitting in a green plastic seat with average legroom, and no cup holder.
+You may be just as happy to find a spot along the rail, watching the game from the concourse, and you wouldn’t be alone.
 If the Wildcats are playing an in-state opponent, both the seating areas and standing areas will be full, so if you find a good perspective on the concourse, you may not want to abandon it.

 Be sure to take one lap around the concourse to see plaques on the wall to honor former players, a poster commemorating the 1991 championship, and just to generally get a feel for the arena.

 Downtown Marquette is a place that’s easy to fall in love with.
-It’s a pretty little town, the largest in the Upper Peninsula in fact (although the 89th largest in the state according to the 2010 census with a population of about 22,000), and the main downtown area is only about a mile from the Berry Events Center.
+It’s a pretty little town, the largest in the Upper Peninsula, although the 89th largest in the state according to the 2010 census with a population of about 22,000.
+The main downtown area is only about a mile from the Berry Events Center.
 If the weather is nice (and this is relative), then be sure to wander around and experience the town.

-If you are looking for a pint of local beer, then stop in to the Ore Dock Brewing Company.
-They have seven locally made beers on tap, and also have several board games, a ping pong table, and a foosball table.
+If you are looking for a pint of local beer, then stop into the Ore Dock Brewing Company.
+They have several locally made beers on tap, and also have several board games, a few TVs, and a foosball table.
 It is certainly a fun and relaxing place to spend a couple of hours.

 Further down the road is the Vierling Restaurant, offering local beers, sandwiches, burgers, appetizers, and salads.
-I had the smoked whitefish appetizer and a beer sampler and was very happy to just sit by the window and look out at the cold harbor.
+The smoked whitefish appetizer and a beer sampler and is a good ways to end up very happy.
+Sit by the window and look out at the cold harbor and enjoy something local.
 If you want even more smoked whitefish, then a walk down to the harbor to Thill’s Fish House, a little shanty of a place that offers delicious locally smoked whitefish.

-I mentioned the tailgaters in the parking lot on the way in are certainly a good sign.
+The tailgaters in the parking lot on the way in are certainly a good sign.
 They are friendly, dressed in their construction clothes, with reflectors glowing in the night.
 Inside, you’ll find more of these “Puckheads” in the student section which stretches from sections 13-16.
 If you want the most energetic place to sit this is it, with the band directly behind you in section 16.

-After a penalty is killed by NMU, you’ll hear the PA announcer call "Wildcats at full strength” and the crowd answer back, “They always were!”
+After a penalty is killed by NMU, you’ll hear the PA announcer called “Wildcats at full strength” and the crowd answer back, “They always were!”

 The concourse can get a little crowded between periods, especially near the corners where the concession stands are located, but it doesn’t give fans that claustrophobic feeling.

 Tickets begin at $15 for standing room, and only go up to $16 for reserved seating.
-This really just comes down to your personal preference.
-For an extra dollar I would pay to have a seat, but probably watch some of the game from a standing position on the concourse.
-Groups of 15 or more, NMU students, and fans under the game of 18 only pay $8 per ticket.
+This just comes down to your personal preference.
+For an extra dollar, it is worth it to pay to have a seat, but you can watch some of the game from a standing position on the concourse.
 In any case, it is well worth the cost.
 Even when you add in the cost of parking, a drink, and a hot dog, the price tag comes in under $25 per person.
 Seniors get a $2 discount on each ticket, and NMU students or any fan under age 18 can gain admittance for just $10.

 Finally, an extra point for the town of Marquette.
-I really enjoyed my most recent visit to the Upper Peninsula of Michigan, and I think that fans of college hockey will feel like they made a worthwhile journey should you invest the time to visit as well.
+You will enjoy your visit to the Upper Peninsula of Michigan, and if you are a fan of college hockey you will feel like you made a worthwhile journey should you invest the time to visit as well.